This post may contain affiliate links. Please read my disclosure policy.

 Another one of our favorite ice cream recipes is this Lemon Ice Cream with Blackberry Swirl.
 Lemons and blackberries are perfect together.
 The lemon ice cream is bright and creamy and the ribbon of concentrated blackberry juice is truly amazing!

-Are there other options for preparing the blackberries for this ice cream recipe?
+Options for preparing the blackberries for ice cream

 Another option is to macerate the blackberries in a bowl with a little sugar.